wsast/docs/readme.md

 ![Dataflow analysis](images/dataflow1.jpg)

 Dataflow analysis starts by generating a list of all entrypoints into the application and then analysing each in turn attempting to identify source-to-sink paths, reporting as it goes.
+If a `filter` is supplied the only the entrypoints with names matching the filters will be used to initiate analysis.

 If code is missing or code flows are broken then analysis may traverse partial paths; this is especially true for asynchronous code which works based on events raised in framework code which may not be analysed.
 To handle these scenarios code can be augmented using WSIL to fill in the gaps.